Brandon-Collins7/sketchvlm/README.md

 python collab_sketch_with_label.py --llm gpt --model gpt-5 --mixed-dir datasets/ball_path --max-tokens 20000 --reasoning-effort medium --adaptive-grid --target-cols 50 --target-rows 50 --min-cell-px 20

-To get the ball_path dataset (so it's formatted in same way as other datasets) from the large_run_split, run gather_ball_prompts.py
+To get the ball_path dataset (so it's formatted in same way as other datasets) from the large_run_split, run gather_ball_prompts.py.
+This will create almost two equivalent folders, where one just adds a small bit to the prompt that requires the model to sketch the path.

 **Gemini-2.5-Pro - Connect Dots (just changed model)**